-Majors in equine science, the study of horses, study equine management topics including equine exercise physiology, reproduction, anatomy and physiology, behavior, nutrition, training methods, and topics in business management or marketing.
+Majors in equine science, the study of horses, study equine management topics including equine exercise physiology, reproduction, anatomy & physiology, behavior, nutrition, training methods, and topics in business management or marketing.

 Poultry science programs focus on poultry management topics such as egg production, meat production, reproduction, anatomy and physiology, genetics, nutrition, ration formulation, biotechnology, business management, and marketing.